LucasAndrad/brval/README.md

 The gem uses the same procedure to get the info of some CEP with the function: `Brval.cep_info(00000000)`

- **OBS:** the gem "only" search in three API's, so if a CEP exists but any of these API's doesn't have it, the gem will return a false negative.
+ **OBS:** the gem "only" search in three API's, if a CEP exists but any of these API's doesn't have it, the gem will return a false negative.

 ## Contributing